 Here is Eric Perrott’s speaker profile description as presented by World Trademark Review:

-Among the public speakers, Eric Perrott of the Gerben Law Firm spoke about how his firm is adversely affected by fraudulent solicitations.
+Among the public speakers, Eric Perrott of the Gerben IP spoke about how his firm is adversely affected by fraudulent solicitations.
 He said that the time required to respond to client inquiries about such solicitations cuts into its flat fee model and makes it difficult to provide affordable services to the new and small businesses of his firm.
 He also mentioned reputational damage as one client even asked if his firm had sold its information to a foreign company.

 Mr. Perrott’s comments to the Roundtable were as follows (official transcript):

 Thank you to Commissioner Denison and all of the organizers for setting up this forum and for allowing me to share my experiences.
-I’m Eric Perrott and I am a trademark attorney with Gerben Law Firm.
+I’m Eric Perrott and I am a trademark attorney with Gerben IP.
 Our firm files about 700 applications every year.
 The majority of our services are flat fee prosecution services, including applications, search and risk assessments, Office Actions, and renewals.

 Our clients are often new and small businesses and are juggling the day-to-day responsibilities of running a business while also trying to protect their trademarks.
 Our clients are often forced to deal with the issue of fraudulent solicitations directly without the filter of someone like in-house counsel.
 Even when we are working with general business attorneys, it is not always immediately obvious that these solicitations are fraudulent.